webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 For the hosts in the same network, it is very easy to connect.
 Communication between `192.168.0.1 -> 192.168.0.2` is easy to do!
 These two hosts can connect to each other without any outside help.

 However, a host using `Router B` has no way to directly access anything behind `Router A`.
+How would you tell the difference between 191.168.0.1 behind Router A and the same IP behind Router B?
+They are private IPs!
 A host using `Router B` could send traffic directly to `Router A`, but the request would end there.
 How does `Router A` know which host it should deliver the message too?

 ### Protocol Restrictions